Brian: Portrait of a Dog: Production

 "Brian: Portrait of a Dog" was written by Gary Janetti, his first time writing for the series, and directed by former King of the Hill director Michael Dante DiMartino, who was a newcomer to the show at the time, having directed "I Never Met the Dead Man".
 DiMartino would later go on to co-create and produce Avatar: The Last Airbender with Bryan Konietzko at Nickelodeon Animation Studios.
 Roy Allen Smith and Peter Shin (who have been supervising other episodes of the show), acted as supervising directors.
 Mike Henry, Andrew Gormley, Neil Goldman and Garrett Donovan worked in the episode as story editors and staff writers.
 Series creator Seth MacFarlane, David Zuckerman, Lolee Aries, David Pritchard and Mike Wolf worked as executive producers, while Craig Hoffman, Danny Smith and Gary Janetti worked as supervising producers.
 In addition to the regular cast, the episode featured the voices of actress and comedian Mary Scheer, actors Dick Van Patten, Joey Slotnick, and actress and sister of show creator Seth MacFarlane, Rachael MacFarlane.
 Recurring guest voice actors included actress Lori Alan, writer and animator Butch Hartman, and voice actor Wally Wingert.

 Cultural references

 The episode makes references to the U.S. civil rights movement.
 While arguing his case before the city council, Brian tries to reference the landmark U.S. Supreme Court case Plessy v.
 Ferguson, before being cut off.
 Another reference comes after Brian is freed, he drinks from a drinking fountain in a defiant manner, a reference to the 1974 television movie, The Autobiography of Miss Jane Pittman.
-Other media references include the Griffins watching the TV show Eight Is Enough and Peter writing a letter to Angus MacGyver, from the show MacGyver, asking him to rescue Brian from jail.
+Other media references include the Griffins watching the TV show Eight Is Enough and Peter writing a letter to MacGyver, from the titular show, asking him to rescue Brian from jail.
 When Brian puts eye drops into his eyes before the dog show, he says "Showtime" with jazz hands.
 This ritual and phrase are a reference to Joe Gideon in All That Jazz.